FamilySearch/GEDCOM/specification/gedcom.md

 #### `FORM` (Format) `g7:FORM`

 The media type of the file referenced by the superstructure.
-This should be a valid media type as defined by [IETF BCP 13](https://tools.ietf.org/html/bcp13).
+This should be a valid media type as defined by [BCP 13](https://www.rfc-editor.org/info/bcp13).
 A [registry of media types](https://www.iana.org/assignments/media-types/media-types.xhtml) is maintained publicly by the IANA.

 #### `FORM` (Format) `g7:PLAC-FORM`